Croatia What to visit

 Day 7: Zagreb

-Our time in Croatia is ending and we couldn’t leave without visiting its capital – Zagreb.
-Although many consider the city dull, I found it full of life and perfect for a farewell to Croatia.
+Our time in Croatia is coming to an end, and we couldn’t leave without visiting its capital — Zagreb.
+While some may describe the city as dull, I found it quite the opposite: vibrant, full of character, and the perfect place to wrap up an incredible journey through Croatia.

 Zagreb What to Visit St Marks Church